carla-simulator/carla/Docs/build_faq.md

 sudo apt-get purge carla-simulator
 ```

 Ultimately there is the option to add the `.egg` file of your build to the PythonPATH using the `~/.bashrc`.
 This is not the recommended way.
-It would be better to have a clear PythonPATH,and simply add the path to the necessary `.egg` files in the scripts.
+It would be better to have a clear PythonPATH and simply add the path to the necessary `.egg` files in the scripts.

 First, open the `~/.bashrc`.
 ```sh